masum-diucse/react-router/README.md

 In the project , you can findout this feature:

+You can go out home page clicking the top banner image from any page

 all teams basic info show by a beautiful card

 team details show through with react router